 This has been a blessing for us.
 I’m always jam-packed and busy with to-do lists for my family, Learning Tangent, and my music students.
 This helps us handle a sore spot: The chaos that is often our house.
 I’m awful at making chore lists, and even worse at checking on them, but this made things much easier.
 It has places for extra chores and you can even erase and re-write it because the pages are coated and it comes with a dry erase marker.
 Zone Cleaning for Kids could even have a title like, Zone Cleaning for Kids (and their frazzled parents).
 It’s $21.95 at http://www.timestales.com/ZoneBuy.html (Affiliate Link)

 Disclaimer: This product was given in exchange for our honest opinions, we have endeavored to be fully honest and thorough in the review.
 We are NOT required to give a positive review.
-There may be affiliate links, but they do not affect the cost of the products you purchase.
+There may be affiliate links which pay us a small commission on purchases of items when using those links, but they do not affect the cost of the products you purchase.
 See our full disclosure policy.